WRITING OBSTACLE

 Viktor sees no point in delaying the reason he is here.
 “I am going to die in a few days.”

-The carpenter nods tentatively, then asks, “When will we expect to meet you again, Herald?”
+The carpenter nods tentatively, then asks, “When will we expect to greet you again, Herald?”

 “The arcane works in mysterious ways, or something to that effect,” the man laughs, wiping his hands clean on his apron.
-He pointedly gestures to his own forehead, to the five life-giving fingerprints.
-The night that Viktor did it, the carpenter had been thrashing and inconsolable on a makeshift stretcher in an unknown alley.
+He pointedly gestures to his own forehead, to the five life-giving fingerprints upon it.
+The night that Viktor had done it, the carpenter had been thrashing around, inconsolable on a makeshift stretcher in an unknown alley.
 It was too dim to see his face, only Viktor knew that the man was about to die seeing shadows.
-As were many others caught in that dark outbreak.
-What was his name?
+As were many others caught in that grim outbreak.
+What is his name, again?

-“Solas,” yes, “that is why I must do this.
-I trust you to give the people the means of a procession afterwards.
-I will call upon some to make a vigil in advance.
-And you will build an open faced casket.”
+“Solas,” yes, “it is why I must do this.
+I trust you to give our people the means of a procession after I am gone.
+I will call upon some of you to write a vigil.
+And you will build for me an open faced casket.”

-The better for his people to see, when he is laid to rest, that his body is not entirely immaterial, but partially mortal flesh.
+The better for his people to see, when he is laid to rest, that his body is not entirely metal, but partially mortal flesh.

-The crucial bit was the impact of such a sight: he will remain an incentive for anybody and everybody to _keep_ him in there, no matter the decomposition process.
-When they all see him smiling in the bliss of endless oblivion, he will remain the face of a community he cherished and loved, but he will be left entirely alone to revel in it.
+The crucial bit was the impact of such a sight: it will remain an incentive for anybody and everybody to _keep_ him in that casket, no matter the decomposition process.
+No matter if the arcane preserves him or leaves him.
+If they all see him smiling into the bliss of endless oblivion, he will remain the face of a community he cherished and loved, but he will be left entirely alone to revel in it.

-Because if someone ever decideds to bring him back, again…
+Because if someone ever decides to bring him back, again…

 Viktor knows he can very well feel things, still.
 Most things.
 It isn’t something he particularly wants to admit, now that the arcane has all but bled his faculties dry.
 But he still understands the sensations of the flesh, the way heartbreak tastes like salt.
 The way memories come flooding in at horrible times in the night, when the arcane’s grip loosens, ebbs, and flows.
 Perfection does not equal stupidity.
-The ghosts of warm touches and hushed voices and tears haunt him every day.
-By the hells, he’d woken up in a bed of arcane soup to the soft sound of Jayce’s snoring, by all things. _That_ was the most unfair feeling he’d ever experienced.
+The ghosts of warm touches and hushed voices and silent tears haunt him every day.
+By the hells, he’d arisen in a bed of arcane soup to the soft sound of Jayce’s snoring.
+And, by Janna, was that was the most unfair feeling he had ever experienced.
+Because…

 Solas picks up a chisel reverently.
-“Do you want a plaque with your name on it, as well?”
+“Do you want a plaque with your name on it, as well, Herald?”
 He seemed to understand the finality of Viktor’s request.
-Or perhaps because Viktor’s thoughts are transmitting directly to him through the tethers.
+Or perhaps due to the easy fact that Viktor’s thoughts transmit directly to him.
+Either way, the man is smart.
+Proactive.

 It would certainly be a fitting addition.

 “Yes, thank you,” Viktor really means it when he says it, because he could have thought it, and Solas would have understood.
 But it means so much more to say it aloud —human connection, and such things.
-Especially because words are said with breath in a beautiful culmination of kinetic heat and energy and life into a musical sound.
+Words said with breath, in a beautiful culmination of kinetic heat and energy and life into a musical sound, if only Viktor could still take one.

-The arcane was cruel for diluting the sensation of breath.
-But when he meets Jayce again, as Jayce is going to shoot up at him, he will remember the sound of Jayce’s breathing and know he was lucky to have ever felt it closely.
+See, the arcane was cruel for diluting the sensation of breath.
+But that is more reason, when he meets Jayce again —as Jayce is going to shoot —that he will die remembering the sound of Jayce’s breathing and know he was lucky to have ever felt it closely.
+The commune will know what to do with Jayce, afterwards.